massma/website/website-src/ccm.md

-A lot of this work is built on ideas from Alexey Radul's [Ph.D. thesis](https://dspace.mit.edu/handle/1721.1/54635) and research on truth maintenance systems (Ken Forbus's textbook "Building problem solvers" seems like a good reference, although I have had time yet to fully dive in).
-Also the "[Supporting Domain-Specific Inquiry with Rule-Based Modeling](https://sites.google.com/ncsu.edu/poem/projects#h.p_Wk0l1pdCVrrw)" project at [Chris Martens](https://sites.google.com/ncsu.edu/cmartens)'s [POEM](https://sites.google.com/ncsu.edu/poem/home) lab seems to have a ton of overlap in goals (I am actively working right now to learn more about logic).
+A lot of this work is built on ideas from Alexey Radul's [Ph.D. thesis](https://dspace.mit.edu/handle/1721.1/54635) and research on truth maintenance systems (Ken Forbus's textbook "Building problem solvers" seems like a good reference, although I have not had time yet to fully dive in).
+Also the "[Supporting Domain-Specific Inquiry with Rule-Based Modeling](https://sites.google.com/ncsu.edu/poem/projects#h.p_Wk0l1pdCVrrw)" project at [Chris Martens](https://sites.google.com/ncsu.edu/cmartens)'s [POEM](https://sites.google.com/ncsu.edu/poem/home) lab seems to have a ton of overlap in goals.
+(Understanding more about the logic approach this project takes is high up on my to-do list).
 If anyone knows of any other overlapping projects let me know, and if you work in this area and want to get involved please please reach out!
-I am not a computer scientist and could always use the help...
+I am not a computer scientist and could really use the help...